AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-02-19-creating-a-personal-website-with-jekyll-and-github-pages-a-comprehensive-guide.md

 Older versions of Jekyll used Pygments as the primary syntax highlighter, but now Jekyll uses Rouge.
 Since Rouge themes are fully compatible with Pygments stylesheets, you can use [any of the pre-existing Pygments themes](https://github.com/jwarby/jekyll-pygments-themes).

 Alternatively, you can define your own syntax highlighting theme like I did.
 Actually, my theme uses the same colors as VS Code for consistency with my screenshots.
 You can define this theme anywhere in your CSS, as long as it eventually gets linked to the page.

+Not sure how to get started with this?
+Check out [some sample themes](https://gist.github.com/nicolashery/5765395) to see what selectors are being used.
+Then substitute the colors with your own for whatever highlighter you'd like to use.

 ## Dr. Jekyll and Mr. Liquid